squaresLab/BugZoo/docs/cli/tool.rst

 .. code-block:: bash

-  $ repairbox tool install genprog
+  $ bugzoo tool install genprog
   ...

 By default, this command produces detailed information when downloading or